It is clear that Team USA beat Team Europe

 A clear win for Team USA

-On the Whistling Straits in Haven (Wisconsin), after the first three rounds in the quad, the double version of golf, the hosts made a 9:3 lead, the most since 1979, since a European selection in place of Great Britain and Ireland competed against twelve of The best American professionals.
+On Whistling Fjords in Haven (Wisconsin), after the first three rounds in the quad, the double version of golf, the hosts made a 9:3 lead, the most since 1979, since a European pick rather than Great Britain and Ireland compete against twelve of the best American professionals.
 When the four ball games ended in the evening, the Americans were leading 11:5.

 Never before in the history of this prestigious duel has a team been able to make up for this deficiency.
 The Americans made the biggest comeback so far in 1999 and the Europeans in 2012, each of whom turned a 6:10 deficit into a success.
 This was out of the question in 2021: in the end, the Americans had a historic success with a ratio of 19:9.
 It was the team’s final victory in the modern era of the Ryder Cup.
 The match winner was the only 24-year-old Colin Morikawa, who brought success to the US team early on Sunday with their singles draw against Norway’s Victor Hovland.